Ek4m/React_Shopping/README.md

 Live demo: https://veggyelvin.000webhostapp.com/

 This project has some issues though.
-Every time I type smth for searching specific food,App fetches from database.
-So it canbe improved by fetching data as soon as window is loaded.
+Every time I type smth for searching for specific food,App fetches from database.
+So it can be improved by fetching data as soon as window is loaded.